shaadclt/Sentiment-Analysis-API/README.md

 ```

 ### How to Run
-1.Clone this repository.
+1. Clone this repository.
-2.Install the dependencies by running pip install -r requirements.txt.
+2. Install the dependencies by running pip install -r requirements.txt.
 3. Run the FastAPI application by executing uvicorn main:app --reload.

 ### Contributing